-Because each college campus wants students to thrive in mind as well as body, campus planners must pay careful attention to what students would want in any ideal fitness and recreation center.
-For this reason, it is key that we keep a close eye on innovations in the market for exercise equipment.
+Because we want our students to thrive in mind as well as body, we must pay careful attention to what they would want in any ideal fitness and recreation center.
+For these reasons, it is key that we keep a close eye on innovations in the market for exercise equipment.
 Technologies swiftly become outdated, replaced by those that are more versatile, efficient, and fun.

-A fitness and recreation center that offers innovative exercise equipment represents a sound strategy for helping our students resist the unhealthy habits that so easily develop when they leave home for the first time.
+A fitness and recreation center that offers cutting-edge exercise equipment represents a sound strategy for helping our students resist the unhealthy habits that so easily develop when they leave home for the first time.

 ABOUT THE AUTHOR: Dr. David Vinson has a PhD in English with specializations in transatlantic literature and cultural studies.
 He is a committed scholar, teacher, and dad.
 If you ever meet David, avoid the subject of soccer.
 His fandom borders on the truly obnoxious.